 Since 1944, AMVETS (American Veterans) has been one of the largest Congressionally-chartered veterans' service organizations in the United States and includes members from each branch of the military, including the National Guard, Reserves, and Merchant Marine.
-We provide support for the active military and all veterans in procuring their earned entitlements.
+We provide support for the active military and all veterans in procuring the benefits they have earned.

-Annually, at our National Convention, AMVETS members vote on Resolutions that cover a variety of health care, benefits, and other military and veterans related issues.
+Annually, at our National Convention, AMVETS delegates vote on Resolutions that cover a variety of health care, benefits, and other military and veterans related issues.
 When passed, the Resolutions become part of the AMVETS legislative agenda for two years.
 As an organization, we advocate and lobby for all legislative agenda items, and from them, develop four key legislative priorities.

 This compilation is organized by subject matter.
-Resolutions beginning with 17 expire after the 2018 National Convention; those beginning with 18 expire after the 2019 National Convention.
-I encourage each member of AMVETS to review the Resolutions set to expire after the 2018 Convention in Orlando, and to considering resubmitting them so they can continue to be on our legislative agenda.
-Additionally, please consider other areas we AMVETS can make a legislative impact in the lives of those who have served this great nation.
-It is never too early to do submit a Resolution or Constitution & Bylaw Amendment.
+Resolutions beginning with 18 expire after the 2019 National Convention; those beginning with 19 expire after the 2020 National Convention.
+I encourage each member of AMVETS to review the Resolutions set to expire after the 2019 Convention in Louisville, and consider resubmitting them so they can continue to be on our legislative agenda.
+Additionally, please consider other areas where AMVETS can make a legislative impact in the lives of those who have served this great nation.
+It is never too early to do submit a Resolution or Constitution & Bylaw Amendment to me.